How does this medication work? What will it do for me?

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss an injection, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next injection, skip the missed dose and continue with your regular dosing schedule.
 Do not inject a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from heat, and keep it out of the reach of children.
-If you are using the multiple dose vial, do not store it for more than 28 days after the first use.
+If you are using the multiple dose vial, discard any remaining medication in the vial 28 days after the first use.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.